If a friend or family member needs to use your car, are they covered if there is an accident?

 Be mindful that if you get a speeding ticket or caught stunt driving in their car, police will accept the owner of the car’s proof of insurance but the fine will go on your record.

-Under certain circumstances you can lead your vehicle to someone who is not included on your policy, because it is applied to the VIN.
-If you decided to lend your vehicle, consider the following :
+Under certain circumstances, you can lead your vehicle to someone who is not included on your policy, because it is applied to the VIN.
+If you decide to lend your vehicle, consider the following:

-Always consider the person you are lending your vehicle too before you hand over the keys.
-Letting a friend borrow your car to move one day, versus letting your partner drive weekly to work, require different obligations and protection.
+Always consider the person you are lending your vehicle to before you hand over the keys.
+Allowing a friend to borrow your car for a day to move, versus letting your partner drive to work every week, requires different obligations and protections.

-Keep in mind that Ontario has a graduated licensing system, and depending on what type of licence you have and if you break any of those rules could be faced with a denied claim and increased costs.
+Keep in mind that Ontario has a graduated licensing system, and depending on what type of licence you have, if you break any of those rules, you could be faced with a denied claim and increased costs.

 If you have a roommate or family member you live with, it’s important to tell your insurer if they drive and have their own coverage.

 Non-owner insurance can be beneficial.
 For example, you visit a friend out of the province, borrow their car, and there is an accident.
-If the damages go beyond their coverage limits, the non-owner insurance will cover the rest.
+If the damages exceed their coverage limits, the non-owner insurance will cover the remainder.
 Otherwise, you would have to pay for it.

 You don’t need non-owner insurance if you drive a company car for business reasons or you are listed on the policy of someone you live with.